Unstable cohomology of $\mathsf{GL}_{2n}(\mathbb{Z})$ and the odd commutative graph complex: The odd commutative graph complex

 \begin{example} For all $i\geq 1$, the dipole $D_{2i+1}$ is closed (contracting any edge creates self-loops).
 For $i > 1$, it is the boundary of a triangle graph with a simple edge $0\rightarrow 1$, a double edge $0\rightarrow 2$, and $(2i-1)$-fold multiedge $1\rightarrow 2$:

-The theta graph $D_3$ has degree $k=-3$ and is therefore not exact: a primitive would have degree $-2$, but there are no such graphs (recall the bound $2m\geq 3n$ from each vertex having valence at least 3).
+The theta graph $D_3$ has degree $k=-3$ and is therefore not exact, since $\hGC_3$ is concentrated in degrees $\leq -3$ (no graphs in degree $-2$ implies no boundaries in degree $-3$).
 Hence the theta class is non-zero in homology:

 \end{example}

 For an arbitrary subgraph $\gamma\subset G$, an orientation $o$ of $G$ does not single out preferred orientations $o'$ and $o''$ of $\gamma$ and $G/\gamma$.
 But we can define a canonical \emph{pair}, so that the product $(\gamma,o')\otimes (G/\gamma,o'')$ is well-defined in $\hGC_3\otimes \hGC_3$.
 We use the isomorphism